httpwg/http-extensions/draft-ietf-httpbis-client-hints.md

 ## Server Processing of Client Hints

-When presented with a request that contains one or more client hint headers, servers can optimise the response based upon the information in them.
+When presented with a request that contains one or more client hint headers, servers can optimize the response based upon the information in them.
 When doing so, and if the resource is cacheable, the server MUST also generate a Vary response header field (Section 7.1.4 of {{RFC7231}}), and optionally Key ({{I-D.ietf-httpbis-key}}), to indicate which hints can affect the selected response and whether the selected response is appropriate for a later request.

 Further, depending on the hint used, the server can generate additional response header fields to convey related values to aid client processing.
 For example, this specification defines "Content-DPR" response header field that needs to be returned by the server when the "DPR" hint is used to select the response.

-### Advertising Support for Client Hints {#accept-ch}
+### Advertising Support via Accept-CH header field {#accept-ch}

 Servers can advertise support for Client Hints using the Accept-CH header field or an equivalent HTML meta element with http-equiv attribute ({{W3C.REC-html5-20141028}}).